elmahio/documentation/docs/using-different-logs-per-environment-in-aspnet-core.md

+---
+title: Using different logs per environment in ASP.NET Core
+description: Learn about how to log to individual elmah.io logs per ASP.NET Core environment.
+Let you set up notifications, apps and more for production only.
+---

 # Using different logs per environment in ASP.NET Core

 We are often asked the question: Should I create a log per environment and how do I set it up with ASP.NET Core.